Edgewater Towers: Building services

 Following is a description of Building services engineering at Edgewater Towers.

+Lifts.
+A long-planned upgrade of both lifts started from September 2022 with modern lift technology using new Machine-Room-Less (MRL) lifts with the West lift rising to the rooftop with flat floor access to the terrace without nuisance steps from December 2023.
+The East lift was completed July 2024.
+The new lift car interiors have been lined with timber paneling (finished with a necessary BCA compliant intumescent coating system) matching the ground floor lobby like the original 1960's lift car interiors.
+The new lifts are faster (increased from 0.8 m/s up to 1.75 m/s), increased capacity (increased from 1000 kg, 13 person to 1150 kg, 15 person) and Disability Discrimination Act 1992 (DDA) compliant for all abilities with wider lift opening doors (increased from 820mm to 900mm).
+Lifts Specification summary: Applicable standards: AS1735.1, AS1735.12 and EN81-20; Lift Rating: 1150 kg (minimum); Lift capacity: 15 Person (minimum); Model: Schindler 3000.

 Fibre Internet for high speeds (installed 2018) by a private contractor (not NBN Co) with an optical fibre connection to each floor level and Category 6 cables taking the fibre connection to each flat.

 Grade 1 water supply from Marine Parade and Spenser Street rises to rooftop tanks (one kitchen/potable and one bathroom/WC ‘Flushometers'’, tanks replaced 2007) under mains pressure with back-up duty/standby booster pumps.
 Level 11 and below served by gravity via vertical piping risers to each flat (one in kitchen and one in bathroom).
 A further tank is above the East lift roof serving only level 12 by gravity (retrofitted at the time the building opened to solve low water pressure in the penthouse flats).
 Each flat has two water isolation valves within kitchen and bathroom riser shafts.
 Vertical risers can be isolated at roof level.
 Hot water is via water heater (originally gas fired instantaneous) in kitchen with flue in façade.
 Hot water piping to bathroom is cast within the concrete floor slab from the kitchen.
 In ground incoming 50mm water main and 100mm fire main are copper from Spenser Street below car park asphalt (replaced 2013).
 50mm water main from Marine Parade is copper (replaced 2013) and 100mm fire main is galvanized piping below the garden area.
 Water pipework within the building is copper.